-Now that we know how to setup the sockets to accept incoming TCP connections and UDP "connections" we move on to learning about establishing connections of our own, or, as is often said, performing "active opens".
+Now that we know how to set up sockets to accept incoming TCP connections and UDP "connections," we move on to learning about establishing connections of our own, or, as is often said, performing "active opens."

-Establishing an outgoing connection is always an explicit action- you use the sock.connect method to attempt to do this.
-Once you do this the socket will try to perform an active open to the IP and port specified by the sock.targetip and sock.targetport properties.
+Establishing an outgoing connection is always an explicit action — you use the sock.connect method to attempt to do this.
+Once you do this, the socket will try to perform an active open to the IP address and port specified by the sock.targetip and sock.targetport properties.
 There is also a sock.targetinterface property — this one defines which network interface the new connection will be passing through.

 Once you tell a "TCP" socket to connect, the socket will do the following:

-•Resolve the IP address of the target using the ARP protocol.
+- Resolve the IP address of the target using the Address Resolution Protocol (ARP).

-•Connection will be either established, or this will fail.
-Your program has a way to monitor this- see Checking Connection Status.
+- The connection will either be established or this will fail.
+Your program has a way to monitor this — see Checking Connection Status.

-When you tell an "UDP" socket to connect, the latter will just resolve the IP address of the target and consider "connection" established.
+When you tell a "UDP" socket to connect, the latter will just resolve the IP address of the target and consider the "connection" established.

-Keep in mind that the sock object handles communications asynchronously.
-When the VM executes the sock.connect method it does not mean that the connection is established by the time the VM gets to the next program statement.
+Keep in mind that the sock. object handles communications asynchronously.
+When the VM executes the sock.connect method, it does not mean that the connection is established by the time the VM gets to the next program statement.
 Executing sock.connect merely instructs the master process to start establishing the connection.
 Connection establishment can take some time and your application doesn't have to wait for that to complete.
-Checking Connection Status topic explains how to find out actual connection status at any time (see sock.state and sock.statesimple R/O properties).
+Checking Connection Status explains how to find out the actual connection status at any time (see sock.state and sock.statesimple read-only properties).

 The asynchronous nature of the sock. object has some interesting implications.
 The More On the Socket's Asynchronous Nature topic contains important information on the subject, so make sure you read it!